Hawaii's Reverse Mortgage Specialist!

 - Line of credit.
 HECM’s credit line option can be incredibly attractive, as an unused credit line will grow over time.

 - Pay off debt.
 It can be useful for paying off a mortgage or expensive consumer debt.

 - Limit on what you owe.
 Neither you nor your heirs will ever owe more than the home is worth.

 Cons of a Reverse Mortgages

 - Choices to make with complex tradeoffs.
 Though you will have help from a HECM counselor and hopefully other advisors, you will need to make a complicated decision.

 - Use up your home equity.
-In many cases, you will end up using up a large portion of your home equity, both in the cash you withdraw and the interest that accrues over time.
+In many cases, you will end up using up a portion of your home equity, both in the cash you withdraw and the interest that accrues over time.

 Call Us Today!